 - I always start by weighing out my ingredients and setting them aside until I am ready for them.
 Weight or measure into a bowl the flour, baking powder, and salt, then whisk to combine.
 In another bowl, weigh or measure the white and light brown sugar set that aside.

-- In a stand or hand-held mixer, beat the butter and cream cheese till combined, then add the sugars and mix on medium speed for 2 to 3 minutes.
+- In a stand or hand-held mixer, beat the butter and cream cheese until combined, then add the sugars and mix on medium speed for 2 to 3 minutes.

 ICING